splitforms.com

 Built for Gatsby developers who hate operating a backend.

-Splitforms is the form-to-email API for Gatsby sites.
+Splitforms is the form backend for Gatsby sites.
 One POST endpoint, no SDK, no plugin — drop the waitlist into a page and ship.

-Splitforms is the form-to-email API for Gatsby sites.
-One POST endpoint, spam filtering, signed webhooks, file uploads, a real dashboard — drop-in, no server, no PHP.
-Free for 1,000 submissions per month, $5/mo Pro for 5,000, $59 for 4 years if you hate recurring SaaS bills.
+Splitforms is the form backend for Gatsby sites.
+One POST endpoint, spam filtering, and a real dashboard — drop-in, no server, no PHP.
+Free for 500 dashboard submissions per month; Starter adds email, signed webhooks, exports, and retained uploads; Pro is $5/mo for 5,000.

 ✦ what you get on the free plan